john30/ebusd/src/tools/README.md

 `ebuspicloader --help` reveals the options:
 ```
 Usage: ebuspicloader [OPTION...]
 PORT
-A tool for loading firmware to the eBUS adapter PIC.
+A tool for loading firmware to the eBUS adapter PIC and configure adjustable

-  -a, --arbdel=US            set arbitration delay to US microseconds (0-620 in
-                             steps of 10, default 200, since firmware 20211128)
+settings.

+ IP options:
-  -d, --dhcp                 set dynamic IP address via DHCP
+  -d, --dhcp                 set dynamic IP address via DHCP (default)
-  -f, --flash=FILE           flash the FILE to the device
+  -g, --gateway=GW           set fix IP gateway to GW (if necessary and other
+                             than net address + 1)
   -i, --ip=IP                set fix IP address (e.g. 192.168.0.10)
   -m, --mask=MASK            set fix IP mask (e.g. 24)
   -M, --macip                set the MAC address suffix from the IP address
+  -N, --macid                set the MAC address suffix from internal ID
+                             (default)

+ eBUS options:
+  -a, --arbdel=US            set arbitration delay to US microseconds (0-620 in
+                             steps of 10, default 200, since firmware
+                             20211128)

+ PIC options:
+  -f, --flash=FILE           flash the FILE to the device
+  -o, --pingoff              disable visual ping
+  -p, --pingon               enable visual ping (default)
   -r, --reset                reset the device at the end on success
+      --variant=VARIANT      set the VARIANT to U=USB/RPI, W=WIFI, E=Ethernet,
+                             N=non-enhanced USB/RPI/WIFI, F=non-enhanced
+                             Ethernet (lowercase to allow hardware jumpers,
+                             default "u", since firmware 20221206)

+ Tool options:
   -s, --slow                 use low speed for transfer
   -v, --verbose              enable verbose output

   -?, --help                 give this help list
       --usage                give a short usage message
   -V, --version              print program version

-PORT is the serial port to use (e.g./dev/ttyUSB0) also supporting a trailing wildcard '*' for testing multiple ports.
+PORT is either the serial port to use (e.g./dev/ttyUSB0) that also supports a
+trailing wildcard '*' for testing multiple ports, or a network port as
+"ip:port" for use with e.g. socat or ebusd-esp in PIC pass-through mode.
 ```

 Flash firmware